rabbit19981023/express-restapi-ts-docker/README.md

 # Express-RESTfulAPI-Typescript-Docker

-This is a Headless RESTful API implemented by Express.js written in TypeScript, and bundle of all them into a Docker Image.
+This is a Headless RESTful API implemented by Express.js written in TypeScript, and bundle of all them into a Docker Image for production.

 ## Technologies